ChronoLogic12/tippy-tea-subscription/README.md

     <img src="readme-assets\blog-add.PNG" width="300px"/>
 </p>

-The edit blogs page uses the same form as the add blogs page but is pre filled will the info from the blog that was selected to edit.
-Selecting confirm will update that blogs info in the database, the cancel button will return you to the blogs page.
+The edit blogs page uses the same form as the add blogs page but is pre-filled with the information from the blog that was selected to edit.
+Selecting confirm will update that blog's info in the database, the cancel button will return you to the blogs page.

 <p align="center">
     <img src="readme-assets\blog-edit.PNG" width="300px"/>